Abdul Majid Mahmoud

-Abdul Majid Mahmoud was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
+Abdul Majid Mahmoud (born March 3, 1979) was held in extrajudicial detention in the United States's Guantanamo Bay detention camp in Cuba.

 His Guantanamo Internment Serial Number was 624.

 Majid Mehmood was transferred to Pakistan on November 18, 2003.

 McClatchy News Service interview

 On June 15, 2008, the McClatchy News Service published a series of articles based on interviews with 66 former Guantanamo captives.